mrzor/jobco/README.md

 **Warning**

-jobco/master (0.2+) depends on resque edge, for which the next release should be resque 2.0 in addition, it uses features and patches not yet merged in defunkt/resque to get it jobco running, you will need to point it at mrzor/resque, branch `master_and_patches`
+jobco/master (0.2+) depends on resque edge, for which the next release should be resque 2.0 in addition, it uses features and patches not yet merged in defunkt/resque.

+To get jobco edge running, you will need to use the resque provided at mrzor/resque, branch `master_and_patches`, which is probably going to involve using Bundler.

 jobco/0.1.x branch still lives, and supports an older resque stack (1.x). you might want to check that one out - at your own risk.

 ## What do I get ?